Frequently asked questions

 How long does therapy take?

-I do not work to a fixed number of sessions, and we would review how things are going as we go.
+I do not work to a fixed number of sessions.
+We would review the focus, pace, and usefulness of the work as it develops.

 Do I have to talk about my past?

-Some people find that talking about earlier experience comes naturally.
-Others find it more useful to begin with what is happening now.
+Some people begin with earlier experience.
+Others begin with what is happening now.
 Both are valid starting points.

 What if I find it hard to talk about certain things?